cloverfield-tools/cloverfield/README.md

 ## Why Cloverfield?

 Every project has to start somewhere.
-So why not start with a project that already has best-in-class static analysis tools, task runners, easy test framework setup, painless isomorphic application framework, and just the right number of folders and scaffolds with just the right names?
+So why not start with a project that already has best-in-class static analysis tools, task runners, easy test framework setup, painless [universal JavaScript application](https://leanpub.com/learn-javascript-react-nodejs-es6/) framework, and just the right number of folders and scaffolds with just the right names?

 ## What should Cloverfield be?